crossplane-assistant/readthedocs/docs/overview/features.md

 # Features

+Crossplane Assistant provides you some interesting features to help you manage your Crossplane resources.

 - [x] Check the XRD healthiness in the cluster
 - [x] Show the Composition in a graphical way
 - [x] Watch the Composite resource creation (a changer) and evolution in the cluster